Indonesian president's coalition shows fractures, exit poll shows

 Just 38 per cent of supporters of Hanura, the party of Widodo’s co-ordinating minister for security Wiranto, backed Purnama, the poll found.
 Six out of 10 supporters of Golkar, the party of Vice President Jusuf Kalla, voted for him.

-Golkar, the party created by former authoritarian president Suharto, is Indonesia's second largest.
+Golkar, the party created by former president Suharto, is Indonesia's second largest.

 As a delighted Baswedan declared victory on Wednesday, he was flanked by Aburizal Bakrie, a former Golkar chairman.
 Also with him was Erwin Aksa, another Golkar figure and Kalla’s nephew.